Jpark99/Quantum_Security/README.md

 In this context, our project proposes 2 safe solutions against quantum computers:

-- **Communication protocol simulator based on BB84 and AES:** innovative simulator for the transmission of data between two parties.
+- **Communication protocol simulator based on BB84 and AES:** robust simulator for the secure transmission of data between two parties.
 A shared key is generated using the BB84 Quantum Key Distribution protocol, and this key is later used to encrypt and decrypt data with the symmetric AES method.
-- **QuantumGuard Chatbot: **
+- **QuantumGuard Chatbot: Next-Gen Encrypted Messaging with Kyber and ChatGPT**:

 ## Product Mission